 We’ve Done It

-The Allbritton Center (formerly Davenport Campus Center) is 35,000 renovation from student campus center into classrooms, offices, and seminar spaces.
-Albritton recieved LEED Gold Certification.
+The Allbritton Center (formerly Davenport Campus Center) is a 35,000 square foot renovation from the student campus center into classrooms, offices, and seminar spaces.
+Allbritton received LEED Gold Certification in 2009.

-Usdan University Center built to LEED Certified Standard (certification not pursued).
+In 2007, Usdan University Center was built to LEED Certified Standard (certification not pursued).

-Built 270-bed Fauver undergraduate housing facilities (now Fauver and Bennet Halls); awarded LEED Silver Certification.
+In 2005, Wesleyan built the 270-bed Fauver undergraduate housing facilities (now Fauver Apartments and Bennet Hall) and was awarded LEED Silver Certification.

 We’re Working On It

-Send us suggestions for green building or grounds initiatives at firstname.lastname@example.org.
+Send suggestions for green building initiatives to firstname.lastname@example.org.